REGULATIONS

 1950 to 1980: Post-War Modernisation

-• 1955 — 14th Edition.
+• 1955 — 13th Edition.
 Reflected the massive expansion of domestic electrification in the 1950s.
 More homes than ever had electricity, and the range of electrical appliances was growing rapidly — electric cookers, immersion heaters, television sets, and vacuum cleaners were becoming standard household items.
+It was reprinted four times, in 1958, 1961, 1962 and 1964.

 The post-war period saw electricity transform from a convenience to an absolute necessity.
 The range of domestic circuits expanded from basic lighting and one or two power circuits to dedicated circuits for cookers, immersion heaters, showers, and central heating controls.
 The regulations had to keep pace with this expanding scope.